I’m often asked how I became an Animal Communicator.

 2. Working with animals.

 For me, working with horses for 20 years (as a western riding instructor, then a horsemanship coach / problem solver, then teaching horse and rider bio-mechanics), definitely deepened the understanding and connection I had with them.
 You can certainly achieve that by having your own animals, perhaps by training them yourself or competing with them.
-But working with horses / animals puts you in contact with much bigger numbers of animals, which provides a greater depth of experience.
+But working with other people’s horses / animals puts you in contact with much bigger numbers, which provides a greater depth of experience.
 The more practice you can get with many animals, the better.

 3. Curiosity and Learning

 I always wanted to know more and so attended lots of clinics, workshops, and courses.
-Watching many different clinicians work helped clarify for me what I did and didn’t like in terms of working and communicating with horses.
+Watching many different clinicians work helped clarify for me what I did and didn’t like in terms of working and communicating with horses, and kept me searching for more information.

-I learned many new disciplines and modalities, from western riding, to horsemanship, bio-mechanics, bodywork and energy work.
+I learned many new disciplines and modalities, moving from western riding, to horsemanship and dressage, then bio-mechanics, bodywork and energy work.
 (Read more about me here.)

 This progression took me deeper and deeper into really feeling what was going on with horses; not just paying attention to their body language, but also their energy.